Stomach ulcer

 If your GP thinks your symptoms may be caused by an H. pylori infection, they may recommend one of the following tests:

-• an urea breath test – you will be given a special drink containing a chemical that's broken down by H. pylori; your breath is then analysed to see whether or not you have an H. pylori infection
+• an urea breath test – you will be given a drink containing urea (a chemical that's broken down by H. pylori) and your breath is then checked after

 • a stool antigen test – a small stool sample is tested for the bacteria